RobustoFramework/Multi-platform-Multi-board/development/README.md

 It is a bit less intelligent than ESP-IDF, as it doesn't automatically look through the project for Kconfig-files.
 Also, it could be smarter about a few stuff.

-Anyway, it adds, Kconfigs to both Native and Arduino in my project (ESP-IDF obviously already has it).
+Anyway, it adds Kconfigs to both Native and Arduino in my project (ESP-IDF obviously already has it).
 It adds itself automatically, it might work with more frameworks.
 As I don’t control the Arduino and Native platforms, It isn’t the most elegant as I need extra_scripts .
 Neither it is the most intelligent, as it doesn’t look for Kconfigs everywhere like ESP-IDF.
 So far though, my configs all orsource each other, so it doesn’t matter.
 But for it to be general, that would have to be added.